El Último Tour Del Mundo

 It became the first all-Spanish-language album to reach number one on the US Billboard 200.
 El Ultimo Tour Del Mundo was the best-selling Latin album in the United States of 2021 and was the most consumed and streamed album in Mexico, Colombia, Chile, and Argentina that year.
-The album won Best Urban Music Album at the 22nd Annual Latin Grammy Awards and Best Música Urbana Album at the 64th Grammy Awards.
-To promote the album, he had embarked on a concert tour with the same name.
+The album won Best Urban Music Album at the 22nd Annual Latin Grammy Awards, as well as the inaugural Best Música Urbana Album award at the 64th Grammy Awards.
+In promotion of the album and YHLQMDLG, he embarked on the eponymous El Último Tour Del Mundo in 2022.

 Background and singles

 Bad Bunny first teased his third studio album on February 29, 2020, when he sang on the song "<3": "this album is so hot, I did it for you all, and in nine months I'll come back and release another one; to retire pleasingly like Miguel Cotto".
 On October 30, the lead single of the album, "Dakiti", featuring Puerto Rican singer and close friend Jhay Cortez was released, reaching number one on the Billboard Global 200 chart.
 The album's title was teased in the video for "Dakiti", in which a big truck drives by with a message that displays the title.
-On November 24, 2020, he again hinted at a new album, tweeting the word "Temazo", which translates to "hit".
+On November 24, 2020, he again hinted at a new album, tweeting a numbered tracklist with the word "Temazo", which translates to "hit".
 He posted a similar post on Twitter before YHLQMDLG was released.
 The day after, he announced the release date of the album, its title, and tracklist.
 The album was released along with a video for the single "Yo Visto Así", featuring cameos from, among others, Ricky Martin and Sofía Vergara.
 A video for the track "Hoy Cobré" was released on December 11.
-A video for another track, "Booker T", was released on January 2, 2021, starring WWE wrestler Booker T. A video for "Te deseo lo mejor" was made in collaboration with The Simpsons.
+A video for another track, "Booker T", was released on January 2, 2021, starring WWE wrestler Booker T. A video for "Te Deseo Lo Mejor" was made in collaboration with The Simpsons.